Crucial Factor of Intent in Sex Crime Cases

 I've worked for the DA's office.
-I've worked for a Superior Court Judge in Los Angeles and I've been a criminal defense attorney defending sex crime cases and sometimes utilize this defense of accident or mistake in order to successfully represent my clients.
+I've worked for a Superior Court Judge in Los Angeles.
+I've been a criminal defense attorney defending sex crime cases and sometimes utilize this defense of accident or mistake to represent my clients successfully.

-Because a lot of these cases are sitting in a gray area, or maybe the prosecutors have the evidence and the goods on you.
+Because many of these cases are sitting in a gray area, or maybe the prosecutors have the evidence and the goods on you.

-However, having that great criminal defense attorney can keep you out of prison and can keep you from registering as a sex offender and can keep you from some of the horrible ramifications that can come with a sex crime case in Los Angeles.
+However, having that great criminal defense attorney can keep you out of prison and can save you from registering as a sex offender, and can keep you from some of the horrible ramifications that can come with a sex crime case in Los Angeles.

-So, if you or a loved on is charged with a sex crime, you want to look into the is defense of accident or mistake, you've come to the right place.
+So, if you or a loved one is charged with a sex crime and you want to look into the defense of accident or mistake, you've come to the right place.

 Pick up the phone.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.

-We serve people is all Southern California courts, including LA County, Orange County, Ventura County, Santa Barbara County, Long Beach, Anaheim, Hollywood, Riverside, and San Bernardino.
+We serve people in all Southern California courts, including LA County, Orange County, Ventura County, Santa Barbara County, Long Beach, Anaheim, Hollywood, Riverside, and San Bernardino.